 - Front bumper sensors covered in dust or debris

-- Camera lens on top of robot dirty or smudged
+- Camera lens on top of the robot dirty or smudged

 - Infrared sensors blocked by film or pet hair

-- Dark colored furniture absorbing IR detection signals
+- Dark-colored furniture absorbing the IR detection signal

-- Software glitch after firmware update affecting navigation
+- Software glitch after a firmware update affecting navigation

 Most fixes happen in the first 3 steps.